 Figure 2.
 Seed dispersal network at two nearby sites in the Brazilian Pantanal.
 Each green rectangle represents one plant species, and each brown rectangle represents an animal species.
 Grey lines represent links between species, meaning that fruits from the plant species on the left were consumed by the linked animal species on the right, and the width of the lines indicates the strength of the interaction.
 This network includes bird and mammalian species for which population density was estimated.
+Species are sorted in alphabetic order.
+[CAN YOU PLEASE PAINT THE ANIMAL ICONS IN BLACK, PUSH THEM A LITTLE TO THE LEFT AND INCREASE THE SIZE A LITTLE?]